Expand upon baseline backcountry skiing or riding knowledge and allow the accessible South Lake Tahoe backcountry terrain to blossom before your eyes.

-Solidify your backcountry touring fundamentals in this second part of our 3 part Intro to Backcountry series.
-This course is designed for someone who already has the basic training and experience to go on a backcountry tour, and is looking for the next step.
+Solidify your intermediate backcountry touring skills in this second part of our 3-part Intro to Backcountry series.
+This backcountry touring course is designed for someone who already has the basic training and experience to go on a backcountry tour, and seeks the next step.
 Our Backcountry 1.0 course plus 5-10 days of touring experience, OR 10+ days of touring experience are ideal prerequisites.
-Backcountry 2.0 picks up where 1.0 leaves off, introducing/continuing the basics of touring in the backcountry.
+Backcountry 2.0 picks up where 1.0 leaves off, continuing the intermediate skills of touring in the backcountry.

 You must be an advanced intermediate skier/rider for this course and be competent on and off-piste in a variety of conditions.
 Skiers/riders should be comfortable on all blue runs and most black diamond runs at a ski resort.

 Meet your guide and fellow skiers.
 Set goals for the day.

 After making our plan for the day, we head out for the first climb and descent of the day.

 In between the morning and afternoon sessions we’ll take a break for some much needed calories.

 Depending on our observations from the morning we’ll spend the afternoon harvesting the goods!

 A digital transceiver that is simple to use or that you are extremely comfortable using.

 Many options are available, and are often comparable.
 Most important is to ensure your skins are trimmed properly for the ski you will be touring with.
 Skins with a secure tail clip are preferred.